mercadopago/devsite-docs/guides/additional-content/your-integrations/credentials-v2.en.md

 ![Cómo acceder a las credenciales a través de Tus Integraciones](/images/credentials/credentials-test-panel-es.gif)
 ------------

+### Test credentials not available

-If you are integrating a product that does not use test credentials, you will not be able to use them.
-Instead, you should use [test accounts](/developers/en/docs/your-integrations/test/accounts).
-If when creating an application you selected a Mercado Pago product that does not require test credentials, you will see the following screen:
+When creating an application, if you selected a Mercado Pago product that does not require test credentials, you will see the following screen:

 ----[mla, mlu, mlc, mlm, mco, mpe]----
 ![Blocked test account screen](/images/credentials/blocked-test-credentials-es-v2.png)